johangodinho14/Uno/README.md

 ## Implementation and effective use of ‘advanced’ programming principles (with examples).
+The code displays the use of OOP (Object Oriented Programming), I have also ensured to have a modular approach towards the whole project to help keep the code managable and clean.
+Apart from this, OOP principles such as abstraction and encapsulation were followed throughout the different classes that are present in the code base.
+Validation and error handling  has been added throughout the code to ensure that the user isn't able to break the program by providing wrong data types as inputs.
+The code also includes pure functions / methods in classes since they don't have any side effects and return an expected value each time.

 ## Features showcase and embedded innovations (with examples) - opportunity to ‘highlight’ best bits.